 More Info About My Practice

-The therapists in my suite and I share a secretary who is glad to work with you to arrange fees, payment schedules and appointment times.
-Please feel welcome to call or email my office to reach the secretaries and to discuss which therapist would be best suited for you.
+If you contact our office suite, Janet and Teresa, the office staff who answer our phone and email inquiries, will work with you to arrange fees, payment schedules and appointment times.
+Please feel welcome to call or email them to discuss which therapist would be best for your specific needs.

 Specific Issue(s) I'm Skilled at Helping With

 I specialize in treatment of depression, anxiety, anger and marriage difficulties.

 As I explain in my books From Conflict to Resolution (for therapists) and Prescriptions Without Pills (for general readers), most emotional difficulties stem from life challenges that you are having difficulty solving.
 My job as therapist is to help you to find solutions to these personal, work, and relationship challenges so that you can return to the realm of well-being.

 The purpose of psychotherapy is to aid you in resolving the issues you have sought a therapist to help you with, and in the process to help you to bring an end to negative feelings like depression, anxiety and anger.

 I begin each session therefore by asking you what you want to focus on for that hour.
 By the end of the session, you should feel that you have made concrete progress on resolving these dilemmas.